Azure/azure-signalr/docs/rest-api.md

 <a name="serverless"></a>
 ## Typical Server-less Architecture with Azure Functions

-The follow diagram shows a typical server-less architecture of using Azure SignalR Service with Azure Functions.
+The following diagram shows a typical server-less architecture of using Azure SignalR Service with Azure Functions.

 ![Typical Serverless Architecture](./images/serverless-arch.png)